Ward Farnsworth

-Ward Farnsworth (born 1967) is Professor of Law and holder of the W. Page Keeton Chair at the University of Texas School of Law, where he was Dean from 2012 to 2022.
+Ward Farnsworth (born 1967) is an American legal scholar.
+He is a professor of law at the University of Texas School of Law, where he is the W. Page Keeton Chair and was previously the dean from 2012 to 2022.
 He served as Reporter for the American Law Institute’s Restatement of the Law Third, Torts: Liability for Economic Harm, and is the author of books on law, rhetoric, philosophy, and chess.

 Education and clerkships

 Farnsworth graduated from Wesleyan University, Middletown, Connecticut in 1989 (B.A.) and with high honors from the University of Chicago Law School in 1994 (J.D.).

 Immediately after law school, Farnsworth served as a law clerk for Judge Richard A. Posner on the Seventh Circuit and then clerked for Justice Anthony M. Kennedy of the United States Supreme Court.
 He then worked as a Legal Adviser to the Iran-United States Claims Tribunal in The Hague.

 Academic career

 Prior to beginning his tenure as dean at Texas, Farnsworth taught for 15 years at Boston University School of Law, and served several years as associate dean for academic affairs.
 He was appointed Dean of the University of Texas School of Law in May 2012.
 He has received many teaching awards over the years, including the United Methodist Scholar/Teacher of the Year Award in 2009 from Boston University.